MicrosoftDocs/SupportArticles-docs/support/windows-server/remote/service-specific-error-code-2147944102.md

 ## Resolution

-To resolve this problem, obtain the latest service pack for Microsoft Windows 2000.
+To resolve this problem, obtain the latest service pack for Windows.

 ## Workaround